barsanuphe/grenier/README.md

 # Grenier

 ## What it is

 **Grenier** is a python3 wrapper around [attic](https://github.com/jborg/attic), [rsync](https://rsync.samba.org/) and [duplicity](http://duplicity.nongnu.org/),
 using a configuration file to manage repositories.

-**Grenier** create new archives in these repositories, and also copy them to external drives or to [google drive](https://www.google.com/drive/) and [hubic](https://hubic.com).
+**Grenier** can create new archives in these repositories, and also copy them to external drives or to [google drive](https://www.google.com/drive/) and [hubic](https://hubic.com).

+It can do other things too, probably.
+You'll just have to read on.

-Please note this is not stable yet, ie: **You may lose data.**
+Please note this is not stable yet, as in: **You may lose data.** To be honest (something I generally avoid): you probably will.

 ## Table of Contents